ravraw/boilerplate_react_redux_router/README.md

     b) For large projects :  Create seperate folders for different sections of the app based on            functionality, and add all related "class-based" and "functional-componets" inside,this way each    folder represents a different part of the app with it own shared state .

 3. Create "components" folder and add subfolders for different parts of the app.

-4. Inside "componets" folder add sub-folders for each part of the app.
-5. Add a compDirectory.js to componets folder , export all componets to this file , will access componets anywhere from this file.
+4. Add a compDirectory.js to componets folder , export all componets to this file , will access componets anywhere from this file.

+Add Redux

+1.  npm i redux react-redux redux-thunk;